sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Vulnerability Management Capability:

 : An enterprise IT capability managing endpoint vulnerabilities and associated metadata on an ongoing basis by ingesting vulnerability description information and vulnerability detection data, and performing a vulnerability assessment.

+Workflow:

+A workflow is a modular composiion of tasks.
+A workflow can contain loops, conditionals, multiple starting points and multiple endpoints.
+The most promiminant workflow in SACM is the assessment workflow.

 #  IANA Considerations